Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Psychological therapy

 Anxiety may be treated by using different therapies, including cognitive behaviour therapy (CBT).
-CBT is designed to change problematic thinking patterns that cause anxiety.
+CBT is designed to change problematic thinking patterns.

-Behaviour therapy is a part of CBT that includes ‘desensitisation’.
-Desensitisation is a method of slowly exposing you to feared situations to reduce the anxiety that comes with them.
+Behaviour therapy is a part of CBT that includes 'desensitisation'.
+Desensitisation is a method of slowly exposing you to feared situations.
+This helps to reduce the anxiety that comes with them and to reduce avoidance.

-Other types of therapy for anxiety may include:
+Other types of therapy for anxiety may include interpersonal therapy and acceptance and commitment therapy.

 Online support tools

 Online tools may be suitable if you have mild to moderate anxiety.
-There is a range of different programs, most of which are backed up by: phone, email, text or web chat support from a mental health specialist.
+There are a range of different programs available.
+You can read more about different programs at the bottom of this page.
+These programs might include peer support, or support from a mental health specialist.
+Remote programs may be available through:

 These online therapies can be particularly helpful if you are living in a rural and remote area.
 Access to health professionals may be more difficult in these areas.